short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.13.1 =

+Release date: 16th April 2019
+* fix thumbnail optimization when a thumbnail was replaced with another one
+* better integration with Regenerate Thumbnails Advanced

 = 4.13.0 =